 Check the general and subject specific entry requirements for several universities in that country online and make sure you know the subjects you need to take.
-If you don't know how to do this, find Mr Curran in the careers room (249) and ask for help.
+If you don't know how to do this, contact our University Careers Guidance Counsellor.